 - In the event of any user seriously or persistently abusing the facilities, Cranbrook Education Campus (CEC) shall be entitled to suspend the use of that facility.

-- All applications for the use of premises should be made to the FITC Football in the Community (FITC) Sports Development officer based at CEC at least one complete calendar month before the use of the premises is required.
-All fees must be paid when requested by CEC/FITC.
+- All applications for the use of premises should be made to the City Community Trust (CCT) Sports Development officer based at CEC at least one complete calendar month before the use of the premises is required.
+All fees must be paid when requested by CEC/CCT.
 Failure to pay may result in the hirer being unable to hire school facilities in the future.

 - It is understood and agreed that CEC/FITC does not, either expressly or by implication, warrant the premises to be fit or suitable for any sporting or recreational purpose for which the hirer intends to use them but relies entirely on the skill, knowledge and expertise of the hirer in choosing so to use them and requires the hirer to discontinue that use immediately upon it becoming reasonably foreseeable that, by reason of their condition, a participant in or spectator to that sport or recreation or any other person is in danger of suffering injury, loss or damage.